On this page I will provide links to various regulations which may apply

-width is reduced the control of the tilt becomes an integral component of
+reduced the control of the tilt becomes an integral component of the control of

-directional control of the vehicle is concerned only with steer of the
+control of the vehicle is concerned only with steer of the wheels[ or manipulation

-of the tilt is a mandatory component.
-Of course the actual consideration is
+tilt is a mandatory component.
+Of course the actual consideration is the" track

 Briefly there are a few options for failsafe control of the tilt/steer